-Full disclosure: for several of the products listed below, Frugalwoods will receive some cash money if you sign up for them using our links.
-And for that, Frugal Hound thanks you!
-For others, we won’t receive any money at all–we’re just telling you about them because we happen to think they’re handy/dandy.
+Full disclosure: for several of the products listed below, Frugalwoods will receive some cash money if you sign up for them using our links (at no extra cost to you!).
+And for that, I thank you!
+For others, we won’t receive any money at all–I’m just telling you about them because I happen to think they’re handy/dandy.
+Here’s a boring (but important) explanation of how Frugalwoods makes money.

 If you have any questions about the stuff I’m recommending, or if you’ve used these products yourself and want to share your feedback, feel free to send me an email.
 I’m always happy to hear from you!

 Personal Capital: the #1 way to take charge of your money is to track what you spend every single month.
-Mr. FW and I use Personal Capital for this task as it’s free, easy to use, and provides all sorts of awesome charts and graphs illustrating our spending.
-You can sign up using our referral link here.
+I use Personal Capital for this task because it’s free, easy to use, and provides all sorts of awesome charts and graphs illustrating our spending.
+Here’s my full write-up on why I like Personal Capital and you can sign up using my referral link here.

 PolicyGenius: a free online insurance calculator and policy comparison tool that assesses your insurance needs and suggests a range of policies from different companies.
 The best part?
 They won’t sell your contact information, so you won’t be inundated with annoying calls/emails from insurance providers.
 If you’re in need of insurance, or hoping to find comparison points for your current insurance, check them out.